-- The average practitioner earns significantly less than most supermarket workers, despite most studying for one to two years for a minimum qualification and two in five having a degree.
+- The average practitioner earns significantly less than most supermarket workers, despite most studying for one to two years for a minimum qualification and one in four having a degree.

 - There is a growing consensus that Government funding for schemes such as the 30 hours does not keep up with rising costs.